 How to Overcome Self Doubt and Get Published

 I met Lauren at a writing conference.
-She had been working on a novel for years, but kept getting caught up in destructive circles of doubt that prevented her from ever finishing.
-At times, these negative feelings were so overwhelming, just sitting down at the keyboard felt impossible.
+She had been working on a novel for years, but was caught in destructive circles of doubt that prevented her from finishing.
+At times, these negative feelings were so overwhelming, sitting down at the keyboard felt impossible.

 Like many serious writers, Lauren was determined to overcome this fear so she could pursue her writing career.
-She tried various DIY solutions; she read what felt like a zillion articles and books on writing, and even tried a different writing program, but nothing seemed to be getting to the core of the problem.
-All she was getting was conflicting feedback which only left her more confused.
+She tried various DIY solutions: she read what felt like a zillion articles and books on writing, and even tried a different writing program, but nothing seemed to reach the core of the problem.
+She received conflicting feedback, which left her more confused.

-As you can imagine, this only led to more negative emotions, which only inhibited her writing even further.
+As you can imagine, this led to more negative emotions, which inhibited her writing even further.

-“I was worrying myself to death, I was really getting in my own way and getting really frustrated.”
+“I was worrying myself to death, I was really getting in my own way and was really frustrated.”

 Lauren and I touched base a few times in the years after that conference.
-Every time we did, she would tell me about her latest effort–a writing class, a book on writing, another writing conference.
-Each time, she hoped she had finally found a solution to her writing problems.
+Every time we did, she would tell me about her latest efforts: writing classes, books on writing, writing conferences.
+Each time, she hoped to find a solution to her writing problems.
 Yet months later, on our next call, Lauren was still stuck.

-But that wasn’t the only support she got.
-The weekly salons in the Writing Gym “transformed my writing,” Lauren says.
-Salon is a weekly writing workshop we hold among our Gym Rats, in which we spend an hour writing together in a supportive, fun, productive environment.
+Salons are weekly writing workshops we hold among our Gym Rats, in which we spend an hour writing together in a supportive, fun, productive environment.
 Using neuroscientific principles, this activity rewires the brain to overcome the inner critic, and fall into creative flow.

 “The Writing Gym provides authors with knowledgeable, insider industry information, knowledgeable feedback and a true understanding of how the writing process works so that you can be your best writer.”

-This robust combination of encouragement and the means to discover HER best writer was the secret to Lauren’s final breakthrough.
+The secret to Lauren’s final breakthrough was the robust combination of encouragement and the means to discover HER best writer.
 She quickly transformed from a reluctant, self-doubting writer to a prolific and confident author.

 “I didn’t realize the Writing Gym was going to so thoroughly revolutionize the way that I write.
 I don’t want to say that I didn’t love writing already, but the Writing Gym has made it so much more enjoyable to write.
 I didn’t expect that.
 I thought that writing is always scary and it’s always going to be scary.
 I had no idea that the Writing Gym would help me to get really, truly excited about writing again.”